geopandas/geopandas/doc/source/mapping.rst

 Note that in general, any options one can pass to `pyplot <http://matplotlib.org/api/pyplot_api.html>`_ in ``matplotlib`` (or `style options that work for lines <http://matplotlib.org/api/lines_api.html>`_) can be passed to the ``plot()`` method.

-Chloropleth Maps
+Choropleth Maps
 -----------------

-*geopandas* makes it easy to create Chloropleth maps (maps where the color of each shape is based on the value of an associated variable).
+*geopandas* makes it easy to create Choropleth maps (maps where the color of each shape is based on the value of an associated variable).
 Simply use the plot command with the ``column`` argument set to the column whose values you want used to assign colors.

 .. ipython:: python